P. Ramanathan (judge)

-Deshamanya Justice Pathmanathan Ramanathan (1 September 1932 – 7 December 2006) was a leading Sri Lankan Tamil lawyer and judge.
+Pathmanathan Ramanathan (1 September 1932 – 7 December 2006) was a leading Sri Lankan Tamil lawyer and judge.
 Known as Rama, he was a High Court judge, Court of Appeal judge, provincial governor, university chancellor and a judge of the Supreme Court of Sri Lanka.

 Early life and family

 Ramanathan was born on 1 September 1932.
 He was the son of Sangarapillai Pathmanathan, a broker and chairman of the Low-Country Products Association, and Srimani, grand daughter of Ponnambalam Ramanathan, a leading politician during British colonial rule.
 Ramanathan was educated at St. Joseph's College, Colombo and Montford High School in southern India.
 He was a keen sportsman.
 After school Ramanathan went to the UK and studied at the St David's College, University of Wales and Gray's Inn.
 Whilst in the UK he lived in London House, a hall of residence for Commonwealth students.
 There he formed lifelong friendships with Sinha Basnayake, Desmond Fernando, Dr. Tony Gabriel, Palitha Kirthisinghe, Ajit Jayaratne, Dr. Lal Jayawardena, Dr. Mano Muttucumaru and Dr. Gihan Tennekoon.

 Ramanathan married Mano, daughter of Suppiah Saravanamuttu, a lawyer from Colombo.